-I’ve noticed a recent trend for elaborate gender reveals, and I have a confession:
+I’ve noticed trend for elaborate gender reveals of late, and I have a confession:

 Here are the reasons that I find elaborate gender reveals a bit naff;

 1) If you’re not bothered about the gender of your baby, it seems a strange thing to invest so much time in.